-Citrate utilization test is a part of the IMViC test procedure or a standard method for identifying and classifying Enteric bacteria, based on their tendency to produce an enzyme citrase that splits sodium citrate into pyruvate.
+The citrate utilization test is a part of the IMViC test procedure or a standard method for identifying and classifying Enteric bacteria based on their tendency to produce an enzyme citrase that splits sodium citrate into pyruvate.
 The test organisms in the citrate utilization test exploit energy in the form of carbon and nitrogen from the sources like sodium citrate and inorganic ammonium salts, respectively.

 Citrate Test Media